Course Outline

 Objectives: Summarize what we have learned and provide information on other upcoming courses on MATLAB for government.

-• A summary of the course
+• A Summary of the Course

-• Other upcoming courses on MATLAB for Government
+• Other Upcoming Courses on MATLAB for Government

-Note that the course might be subject to a few minor discrepancies when being delivered without prior notifications.
+Note that the course might be subject to few minor discrepancies when being delivered without prior notifications.

 Requirements